-Küng warns against total condemnation of church over sexual abuse scandal
+Küng warns against total condemnation of church over sexual abuse scandal: "A bad generalization"

 Vatican critic Hans Küng has warned against “condemning the church and its priests wholesale” for the current spate of sexual abuse allegations.
 “It would be a bad generalization to place the whole clergy and Catholic Church under suspicion,” the Roman Catholic priest said in an interview with the European, a Berlin-based online news service.